JohnstonJ/video-tools/README.md

 1. The frame is converted to RGB if it is not already.
 2. All pixel channels are averaged into a single value.
+3. A 1D averaging filter is individually applied to each horizontal line.
+A large filter kernel is used to emphasize the fact we're looking for long lines, as seen in a dropout.
+4. The lines are then filtered to search for very bright line segments, which are considered to be dropouts.
+This is done by looking for any averaged pixel in the line that exceeds a threshold.
+If none are found in the frame, then the frame is not outputted.
+5. Each averaged line is also searched for pixels exceeding a lower "change" threshold.
+This doesn't necessarily mean there is a dropout.
+We're just generally searching for lines that have any sort of significant changes.
+If too many lines are found, then the frame is not outputted because it's likely to be a false positive otherwise (e.g. camera flashes, fireworks explosions).
-3. All pixel values for each horizontal line are averaged.
+6. All averaged pixel values for each remaining horizontal line are in turn averaged again, so that each line is aggregated into a single error value.
-4. At this point, we have a simple one-dimensional list of average pixel error for each line.
+7. At this point, we have a simple one-dimensional list of average pixel error for each remaining line.
 This list is sorted in descending order.
 (If you'd like to see this intermediate list, look into the `--debug-frame` argument.)
-5. The top-most erroneous lines are chosen, as specified by `--top-n`.
+8. The top-most erroneous lines are chosen.
 The error values for each of these lines are then averaged together into a single error value for the entire frame.

 This results in a simple list of a single error value for each frame.
 These are then filtered using the `--frame-threshold` parameter.